 How To Save a Peace a Peace Lily with Yellow Leaves at the Bottom

-- If the peace lily has been in the same pot for a long time, then apply a fertilizer during the growing season to prevent yellowing leaves.
+- If the peace lily has been in the same pot for a long time, then apply fertilizer during the growing season to prevent yellowing leaves.
 Always use a general houseplant liquid fertilizer at half strength as peace lilies are particularly sensitive to high concentrations of fertilizer which can turn the leaf tips yellow.
-Only apply fertilizer during active growth in the Spring and Summer, rather the the Fall or the Winter as this can harm the plant.
+Only apply fertilizer during active growth in the Spring and Summer, rather than in the Fall or Winter as this can harm the plant.